DIY Gourmet Vinegar: How to Turn Kitchen Scraps Into Flavor Powerhouses

 Gourmet Apple Cinnamon Vinegar

-2. Gourmet Apple Cinnamon Vinegar –
+2. Apple Cinnamon Vinegar –

 Great for fruit salad and salad dressings.
 Combine 1 chopped apple with a handful of cloves and two cinnamon sticks in two cups apple cider vinegar.